 Pandev – 6.5: The former Lazio star gave Alves a difficult evening, constantly harassing him, and refusing to allow him to settle.
 His driving runs on the left always gave his midfielders an out-ball, but was replaced just-after the interval by Dejan Stankovic.

-Stankovic – 5.0: Replaced Pandev to shore up the midfield.
+Stankovic – 5.0: Replaced Pandev to shore up the midfield, and did his utmost to starve the opposition of any time on the ball.

 Valdes – 6.0: Looked nervy when pushing away an early Eto’o chance, and despite being exposed for Sneijder’s equaliser, may feel he could perhaps have done better to block the shot.
 Helpless at the second and third goals.